 NACA has amazing job opportunities throughout the country for many different positions.
-NACA is a high-profile organization that is frequently featured in the national media for its extraordinary affordable homeownership programs and its confrontational community actions against predatory and discriminatory lenders.
-NACA, through it counseling subsidiary called the Neighborhood Stabilization Corporation, is also the largest and most effective non-profit HUD approved counseling organization in the country.
+NACA is a high-profile organization that is frequently featured in the national media for its extraordinary affordable homeownership programs and its confrontational community actions against predatory, discriminatory lenders.
+NACA is also the largest and most effective non-profit HUD approved counseling organization in the country through its counseling subsidiary called the Neighborhood Stabilization Corporation.

 NACA is an equal opportunity employer and strongly encourages minority individuals as well as those fluent in Spanish and other languages to apply.
-NACA also encourages candidates who have had a previous nonfinancial criminal conviction to apply for a second chance opportunity.
+NACA also encourages candidates who have had a previous non-financial criminal conviction to apply for a second chance opportunity.
 We invite you to join NACA's growing team and become part of the most exciting and effective housing and advocacy organization in the country.